mohmorsi/Containerize-a-Java-Application-into-a-Docker-Image/README.md

 Using vi or vim, whichever you choose, create a docker file that will containerize the java application.
 In this project I used Alpine Linux which is a very light-weight distro of Linux that is only 5MB in size.
 This makes it great to containerize `Account.java`.

+Define a working directory using the shell command `WORKDIR /root/Account` for the Java program and then move Java application over into the directory by using the command `COPY Account.java /root/Account`

+Next, configure

 ## License